DETAILED ACTION

 Wang further teaches the battery comprises a second intrinsic amorphous silicon layer (200), a P-type doped microcrystalline silicon layer (400), a second transparent conductive oxide (500) and a second metal electrode (700) sequentially arranged on a back surface of the crystalline silicon layer from inside to outside.
 Figure 2 and Paragraphs 13, 35 and 37.

-Wang teaches in general terms the transparent conductive oxide is a metal oxide and fails to teach a specific material, meaning Wang is silent as to the carrier concentration of the first and second transparent conductive layers.
+Wang teaches in general terms the transparent conductive oxide is a metal oxide and is silent as to whether a local reduction layer is formed on either or both o fa surface of the first and second transparent conductive layers under the first and second metal electrodes, respectively.

-With respect to claim 2, modified Wang teaches the main grid line electrode (700) formed on the local reduction layer has a diameter of 20 to 60 micrometers.
+With respect to claim 2, modified Wang teaches the local reduction layer is formed to correspond to the main grid line, meaning it has the same width as that of the main grid line electrode.
+Matsuura, Page 4, Third paragraph and Tsai, Paragraph 19.
+Wang also teaches main grid line electrode (700) has a diameter of 20 to 60 micrometers.
 Figure 2 and Paragraphs 13 and 72.
-The local reduction layer (600) has the same width as that of the main grid line electrode, meaning the local reduction layer has a width of 20 to 60 micrometers, wherein the width is interpreted to be the widest point of the grid line at its diameter.
+In this case, the width of the local reduction layer is interpreted to be the widest point of the grid line at its diameter.
 As per the MPEP, "where the claimed ranges overlap or lie inside ranges disclosed by the prior art a prima facie case of obviousness exists."
 MPEP 2144.05(I) (internal citation omitted).

 With respect to claim 4, modified Wang teaches the first intrinsic amorphous silicon layer comprises an undoped amorphous silicon semiconductor film and has a thickness of 1 to 20 nm.
 Paragraphs 76 and 77.
 As per the MPEP, "where the claimed ranges overlap or lie inside ranges disclosed by the prior art a prima facie case of obviousness exists."
 MPEP 2144.05(I) (internal citation omitted).